particle-iot/docs/src/content/tutorials/particle-hardware.md

 {{!-- END do not edit content above, it is automatically generated b7083b52-4bd3-47a6-85e8-396922c41b33 --}}

-Tracker One devices are fully assembled and sealed, all you need to do is plug it in to charge the battery.
+The Tracker One is fully assembled and sealed; all you need to do is plug it in to wake it from shipping mode and you can immediately begin using it with no programming or assembly necessary!

 Included inside the fully assembled, sealed enclosure: